How does the Iceland Bonus Card work in 2026?

 How to register and start using

-You can get a digital or a physical Iceland Bonus Card – or both, if you prefer.
-Registering for your Bonus Card online is the easiest way, and if you download the app, you can access all the deals and scan the barcode right from your phone.
+Register your Bonus Card online and if you download the app, you can access all the deals and scan the barcode right from your phone.

-If you decide to download the app, you’ll need to link your card to start using it, but you’ll only need to do this once.
+After you've downloaded the app, you’ll need to link your card to start using it, but you’ll only need to do this once.
+You can then access and scan your card without internet next time you're in store.

-Load your card with money online, in-app, or in store by telling the cashier how much you’d like to top up.
+Load your card with money online, via the app, or in store by telling the cashier how much you’d like to top up.
 Your balance will then be reflected on your account for you to spend at Iceland.

 You can spend your Bonus Card balance at any online or physical Iceland store, as well as at The Food Warehouse, by scanning the barcode on your physical or digital card.